jerpint/bigearthnet/README.md

 Welcome to the [bigearthnet](https://bigearth.net/) classification repo!
 This project was built in the context of an [applied deep learning workshop in computer vision.](https://catalogue.ivado.umontreal.ca/Web/MyCatalog/ViewP?id=bfBsk1MpdKCuFXDwCrvZMw%3d%3d&pid=DwpGfXsYFQ5dNLAWEt9mWQ%3d%3d&mc_cid=c7c86767f2&mc_eid=3258909e75)
 This repo showcases modern tools and libraries for applied deep learning.
-Accompanying slides and explanations can be found [here](https://docs.google.com/presentation/d/1uIAV55ZLbQafmiDmHCMeWZPEdmzWzWIm8pTKE5Z2YUw/edit?usp=sharing).
+Accompanying slides and explanations for this specific repo can be found [here](https://docs.google.com/presentation/d/1uIAV55ZLbQafmiDmHCMeWZPEdmzWzWIm8pTKE5Z2YUw/edit?usp=sharing).

+## Features
 Here are a few of the features baked-in to this repo:

 * [Pytorch-Lightning](https://www.pytorchlightning.ai/): Implements all the training loops and boilerplate code